Scaling

 Calcium Scaling:

-1. The severity of the outbreak and the length of time the outbreak has been allowed to go untreated.
+1. The severity of the scaling and the duration it has been left untreated.

-3. The sanitation equipment and the filtration equipment.
+3. The sanitation and filtration systems in use.

 Calcium Carbonate Scaling